verilator/verilator/docs/guide/exe_verilator.rst

    used to resolve instances in the top-level module, otherwise, they are ignored.
 Note "-v" is relatively standard across Verilog tools.

+.. option:: --valgrind

+   Run Verilator under `Valgrind <https://valgrind.org/>`_.
+The command may be changed with :option:`VERILATOR_VALGRIND`.

 .. option:: --no-verilate

    When using :vlopt:`--build`, disable the generation of C++/SystemC code, and